 Russian dramatic actor, and theatrical teacher (b.
 7/19 January 1817 in Saint Petersburg; d.
 13/25 August 1885), born Ivan Vasilyevich Samarin (Иван Васильевич Самарин).

 Born to a poor family, Samarin made his stage debut in 1832 while still a student at the Moscow Theatrical School.
 He went on to have a long and distinguished career at the Maly Theatre in Moscow (1837–1885).
 He was also professor of drama classes at the Moscow Conservatory, where he directed a student production of Tchaikovsky's opera Yevgeny Onegin in 1879.

-In 1884 Tchaikovsky wrote an entr'acte for string orchestra entitled A Grateful Greeting as part of the celebrations for Samarin's 50th year as an artist.
-After the actor's death this was published under the title Elegy.
+In 1884, Tchaikovsky wrote an entr'acte for string orchestra entitled A Grateful Greeting as part of the celebrations for Samarin's 50th year as an artist.
+After the actor's death this was published under the title Elegy, dedicated to his memory.